allinbits/govgen-governance-dapp/README.md

 # GovGen Governance dApp

 A platform enabling a web UI to [GovGen](https://govgen.io) governance.
-It allows usets to view proposals and proposal statistics, participate in discussions and provide useful links for each proposal as well as perform transactions to vote or deposit on proposals.
+It allows users to view proposals and proposal statistics, participate in discussions and provide useful links for each proposal as well as perform transactions to vote or deposit on proposals.

 ## Usage